sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 `The problem is that we can not remove any data becaues we would end up only 2 States that are deamed to pass Stationarity test.`

+***Data output of Stationarity test based on the function below*** Testing Null Hypothesis
+Calculation Complete
+adfuller results:
+56 p-value > 0.05: Fail to reject the null hypothesis (H0), the data has a unit root and is non-stationary.
+2 p-value <= 0.05: Reject the null hypothesis (H0), the data does not have a unit root and is stationary.
+58 Total

 I used the following function to check for Stationarity:

 ```Python